 - Higher attorney fees – Due to the complexity of these transactions, which usually involve multiple contracts and prolonged negotiations, attorney fees tend to be higher.
 The normal flat-rate attorney fee for a regular transaction can cost $2,000-$3,000.
 With a rent-to-own transaction, the costs can be twice that or more.

 - Higher rent than average – Most sellers will demand a higher-than-average rent for the privilege of buying at the end of the lease.
-In the case of a lease option contract, if you choose not to buy in the end, then you’ll have paid a higher rent for nothing.
+In the case of a lease option contract, if you choose not to buy, you’ll have paid a higher rent for nothing.

-- Not many buildings offer this – Even now, only a handful of NYC buildings offer this program.
+- Not many buildings offer this – Even now, only a handful of NYC buildings provide this program.
 Most of them are large buildings that still have a lot of unsold units.
-The next year may see more developers turn to this option in an attempt to move stalled inventory, but it isn’t very certain to take off in a big way.
+The following year, more developers may turn to this option to move stalled inventory, but it isn’t very sure to take off in a big way.

 Final ThoughtsFinal Thoughts